 Special Registration Deadlines

-Registration for camps the week of June 13th closes on Sunday, May 29th, 2022.
-There is an early registration deadline for the week of July 11th - registrations will be accepted no later than June 26th.
-All other registrations close one week prior to the start date, on Sunday.
+Registration for the week of June 19th closes on Sunday, June 4th, 2023.
+There is an early registration deadline for camps the week of July 10th - registrations will be accepted no later than June 25th.
+All other registrations close two Sunday’s prior to that camp’s start date.

 Tax Credits, Flex Spending, and Receipts